 If you need to express your milk very frequently, especially if you are separated from your infant for a prolonged period of time or have a premature or sick infant, you may need to rent a hospital-grade electric pump to maintain full milk production.
 These pumps automatically cycle suction with release of suction—similar to a baby’s sucking action.
 Hospital-grade pumps express milk most efficiently and don’t burn out from frequent use.
 Because they are much more expensive, these pumps are usually rented, not purchased.

 If you have a double-electric pump, you can pump both sides at the same time.
 Double pumping is often recommended because it cuts pumping time in half.
 Usually, the total pumping time for each session is only 10 to 15 minutes.
 This may make it easier to schedule breaks at work.

 Your health insurance will often cover the purchase or rental of a pump, so be sure to ask.

 Milk collection kits include:

-The flange (also called breast shield)
+The flange (also called a breast shield)

 A funnel that’s placed on your breast valves